ZarinPal/Android-SDK/README.md

 KTX
 ====
-a Kotlin extensions for the ZarinPak SDK for Android and Utility Library.
+a Kotlin extensions for the ZarinPal SDK for Android and Utility Library.
 These extensions provide Kotlin language features in `Coroutines` async method:

 ```gradle
     dependencies {